topleft/mongo-crud-tutorial/readme.md

 ## MongoDB Crud App Tutorial

 This tutorial tackles a vital programming fundamental, **CRUD**.
 Nearly every single application on the web today creates and manipulates data as a core part of its functionality.
-My goal with this lesson is to get a beginner developer with a basic understanding of the command line, HTML, CSS, JavaScript and an interest in the MEAN stack to take a massive step towards the professional coding.
+My goal with this lesson is to get a beginner developer with a basic understanding of the command line, HTML, CSS, JavaScript and an interest in the MEAN stack to take a massive step towards professional coding.
 This is not going to address all aspects of serverside code, but it will shed some light project setup, routes and MongoDB.

 #### NodeJS